cout970/cron-rs/README.md

 timezone: 'Europe/Madrid'
 ```

-If not defined, it will use the system's default
+If not defined, it will use the system's default timezone.